repobee/repobee/docs/peer.rst

 2. Two students were added to each review team.
 Note that these allocations are _random_.
 For obvious resons, there can be at most ``num_students-1`` peer reviews per repo.
 So, in this case, we are at the maximum.
-3. An issue was opened in each repo with the title ``Peer review``, and a body saying something like ``You should peer review this repo.``.
-The review team students were assigned to the issue as well (although this is not apparent from the logging).
+3. An issue was opened for each reviewing student in each repo with the title ``Peer review (student-name)``, and a body saying something like ``You should peer review this repo.``.
+The review team students were assigned to their respective issue as well (although this is not apparent from the logging).
 4. The review teams were added to their corresponding repos with ``pull`` permission.
 This permission allows members of the team to view the repo and open issues, but they can't push to (and therefore can't modify) the repo.